Miriam Hyman Children's Eye Care Centre

 Partnership with the L V Prasad Eye Institute, Bhubaneswar, India

-The Miriam Hyman Children’s Eye Care Centre (MHCECC) was inaugurated on 3rd July, 2008 within the two-year-old L V Prasad Eye Institute, Bhubaneswar (BLVPEI), Orissa, India (lvpei.org).
+The Miriam Hyman Children’s Eye Care Centre (MHCECC) was inaugurated on 3rd July, 2008 within the two-year-old L V Prasad Eye Institute, Bhubaneswar (BLVPEI), Odisha, India (lvpei.org).
 The MHMT donated essential equipment.
 Miriam's loved-ones were moved by the suggestion of naming the new Children's Eye Care Centre after her.

 The MHCECC is committed to providing high-quality comprehensive eye care to children, irrespective of their families' ability to pay.

-The MHCECC is already making a significant impact on prevention and treatment of eye conditions and rehabilitation of patients.
+The MHCECC is making a significant impact on prevention and treatment of eye conditions and rehabilitation of patients.
 It will continue to do so for thousands of children who would otherwise have little access to eye care.

 There are approximately eight million blind people in India and one million are under sixteen.
 Visual impairment has a devastating effect on a child's development, education, life chances and quality of life.
 There are life-long consequences for the individual, the family and community.

 More than fifty per cent of childhood blindness is preventable and treatable.
-Early diagnosis, treatment and rehabilitation can significantly reduce the disabling effects of visual impairment on a growing child's life.
+Early diagnosis, treatment and rehabilitation can significantly reduce the effects of visual impairment on a growing child's life.

 The value of an eye care service for children is measured not only in numbers of children treated, but also by the number of years of avoidable blindness saved through timely intervention, or "blind years".